127 N. 20th Street

 Mission and DescriptionThe Poles in America Foundation was organized to pursue research into Polish-American history and genealogy.
 It disseminates its findings on a website and through the Pol-Am press, various scholarly journals and books.
 The Foundation is based in Cooper City, Florida, but maintains an office in Philadelphia.

-In 2016 our founder Mr. Edward Pinkowski celebrated his 100th birthday.
-In order that this work of research and documentation continues, over 20 years ago he established the Poles in America Foundation.
+In 2020 our founder Mr. Edward Pinkowski passed away at age 103.
+In order that this work of research and documentation continue, over 20 years ago he established the Poles in America Foundation.
 He has behind him a long record of research into the Polish contribution to building America.
 His research and perseverance led to the creation of the Kosciuszko Memorial in Philadelphia (opened on April 4, 1976), administered by the National Park Service.

 He provided evidence that Gen. Casimir Pulaski's body was eventually interred in the Pulaski Monument at Savannah, Georgia.
 He wrote a monograph about Anthony Sadowski, an early Polish-American settler and pioneer, and later set up an official historical marker at his grave.
 In a similar fashion he documented the notorious Lattimer Massacre of 1897 where a number of immigrant miners, mainly Poles, were killed when they peacefully protested for fair wages and equal rights.
 In addition to the above-named works he is the author of several books that deal with places and individuals in American history.